BEGIN:VCALENDAR

 tures</a>\nby Dorothée Normand-Cyrot (Laboratoire des Signaux et Système

-s\, Paris) as part of Port-Hamiltonian Seminar\n\n\nAbstract\nPort-Hamilto
+s\, Paris) as part of Port-Hamiltonian Seminar (pH Seminar)\n\n\nAbstract\

-ion and dissipation matrices characterizing the continuous-time dynamics.
+interconnection and dissipation matrices characterizing the continuous-ti

 LOCATION:https://stable.researchseminars.org/talk/PHSeminar/9/